MikunsHub/powersync/README.md

 - **Graceful Shutdown**: Supports a graceful shutdown mechanism that allows the application to be terminated without data loss or abrupt termination.

-- **Logging System**: Utilizes a logging system to provide detailed information about the application's operations, facilitating debugging and monitoring.
+- **Logging System**: Has a logging system which provides detailed information about the application's operations, facilitating debugging and monitoring.

 ## Prerequisites